 You may not realize what a toll the dark days of winter levy on our health.
 Cold and flu season arrives.
 Depression rates soar.
 Aches and pains, as well as autoimmune disorders, tend to flare up.
 Fracture incidence increases.
 Heart attack and death rates climb.
 And vitamin D levels plummet.

 The reason vitamin D deficiencies run rampant during the winter is because the primary source of this very important vitamin is ultraviolet radiation from sunlight, which stimulates the synthesis of vitamin D in the skin.
 But, in wintertime, the angle of the sun plus absorption by the atmosphere prevents penetration of the UV rays that produce vitamin D.

 Thousands of studies have shown that vitamin D is protective against a long list of diverse health conditions, ranging from heart disease and cancer to autoimmune disorders and osteoporosis.
-For example, a study published in the November 9 issue of the Journal of Biological Chemistry found a link between low levels of vitamin D in people with diabetes and increased risk of clogged arteries.
+For example, a study published in the Journal of Biological Chemistry found a link between low levels of vitamin D in people with diabetes and increased risk of clogged arteries.